 In 2018, 51% of respondents said media relations is getting harder, according to the annual JOTW Communications Survey, that I’ve partnered with Ned Lundquist and Ned’s Job of the Week newsletter to field.
 In 2019, that number jumped 17 points to 68%.
-The 2020 survey results aren’t out yet – but will be soon – and that number is going up again.
+The 2020 survey results — released shortly after this post was originally published – found that statistic is up 25% in three years.

 If you work in PR and have responsibility for media relations, then you have in a sense, a professional obligation to be on Twitter.

 Why?
 Because so many journalists are on the platform.

 - The first two places journalists go to find news is online newspapers and magazines (60%) and Twitter (22%); print news is a distant third with 5%;

 - 85% of journalists say Twitter is the most valuable social network;

 - 69% track how many times the stories they produce are shared on social media;

 - More journalists plan to spend more time on Twitter (38%) this year than any other social media site; about half (46%) will spend the same amount of time as they did last year; and

 - 75% of journalists like it when PR pros follow them on Twitter (hey, we’re all human).